V-Sekai/manuals/decisions/20211005-use-materialx-for-asset-interchange.md

-# Use #materialx for asset interchange
+# Proposed: Use materialx for asset interchange

 ### Context and Problem Statement